 This might draw in more organic traffic, but the content itself usually is not as good since it has been written with the intent of hitting a wide range of keywords.

-Refining your web pages to target a specific set of keywords is usually the best idea.
+Refining your web pages to target a distinct set of keywords is usually the best idea.

 Keyword stuffing rarely achieves anything that is not possible by simply making multiple pages all targeting different sets of similar keywords – something that is often more effective at attracting traffic as a whole, too.